hove-io/transit_model/CONTRIBUTING.md

 # Run all the tests of `transit_model` in the entire repository,
 # without fixtures, then activating all features, including `xmllint`
 # to make sure that both works
-cargo test --workspace ; cargo test --workspace --all-features
+cargo test --workspace --all-features && cargo test --workspace
 ```

 ## Environments and tools

 At Kisio Digital, we mostly maintain, test and operate on the following
-environments and tools.
+environments and tools:

-Our main target for OS is [Debian].
+* Our main target for OS is [Debian].

-Our main target for [PROJ] is the version `6.3.0`.
+* Our main target for [PROJ] is the version `6.3.0`.

 However, we are open to contributions to help support more of them.